Does Refinancing Student Loans Hurt Your Credit Score?

 If you are looking to make your student loan debt more manageable then student loan refinancing is the right way to go.
-Not only can you optimize your debt repayment strategy but you can also save money by qualifying for a lower interest rate.
+Refinancing does not always affect your credit score.
+You can optimize your debt repayment strategy and also save money by qualifying for a lower interest rate.

-This will help you get lower monthly payments and also the payment needs to be made to just one lender instead of multiple lenders.
+This will help you get lower monthly payments and also the payment needs to be made to just one lender instead of multiple lenders, which makes the process more feasible.
 This helps in tracking the payments to be made.
 If you restructure your debt well then you could even pay off your student loans ahead of time.

-Refinancing sounds great but could this jeopardize my credit score?
+Refinancing sounds great but could this jeopardize your credit score?
 Let’s find out.

 Table of contents